 - If you are looking for a low carb option, try it with Mexican style cauliflower rice or Mexican coleslaw.
 You can also try some low carb tortillas, or wrap them in lettuce cups… all yum.

 - Make a giant burrito.
-Go all out with little cilantro lime rice, beans, salsa, guac and cheese all wrapped in a huge tortilla.
+Go all out with little Cilantro Lime Rice, Refried Beans, salsa, guac and cheese all wrapped in a huge tortilla.